Dietetic Internship Program

 Eligibility Information

-In order to be eligible to apply for the BGSU Dietetic Internship, you must have a Bachelor’s Degree and have received a DPD Verification Statement, which indicates you have met the Core Knowledge requirement by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+In order to be eligible to apply for the BGSU Dietetic Internship programs, you must have a Bachelor’s Degree and have received a DPD Verification Statement, which indicates you have met the Core Knowledge requirement by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 If your degree is in dietetics from an ACEND accredited program, you will receive this form upon graduation.
 If your Bachelor’s Degree is not in dietetics, information on where to start if you already have a degree can be found here.

 Expectations & Requirements